Financial Aid & Scholarship Office

 We strongly recommend students set up e-Refund (direct deposit) to receive their disbursements.
 Students who opt for e-Refund receive their disbursements directly into a designated account on the day of disbursement.
 You can enroll in e-Refund through the Financials section in your Student Center.
 If you do not choose e-Refund as your disbursement method, a check will be mailed when your disbursement is ready.
 Please note it can take up to one week to receive your check if it is sent through the mail.

-What if I'm receiving educational funding from a source other than financial aid?
+• What if I'm receiving educational funding from a source other than financial aid (such as a private scholarship)?

 Regularly admitted, state support students, who wish to enroll in partial or fully online coursework would pay the standard tuition and registration fees.
 Most students would fall into this category.
 See Tuition and Registration Fees(opens in new window) for more information.